123orrin/stretch-embodied-vlm/README.md

 Hardware:
 * [Hello Robot Stretch3](https://hello-robot.com/)
 * A workstation with GPU
+* A microphone

 Software:
 * Python 3.10